user-simon/QuickUI/README.md

+### :warning: NOTICE: This project is deprecated, refer instead to the updated [Fungal UI](https://github.com/userexit/Fungal-UI)

 # QUI

 This library is meant to provide a simple to make, simple to use UI for use in C++ applications.